Siege of Humaitá: The march through the marshes

 In the afternoon Mitre arrived in the camp, having put down the Argentine rebellions, and reassumed command.

 Tuyu-Cué: the allies' new headquarters on the edge of the marsh

 Tuyu-Cué, significantly meaning "mud-that-used-to-be" in the indigenous language, was a rare settlement on the edge of the marsh.
 A fairly typical Paraguayan capilla whose main building was a low, thatched church, it was now deserted on López's orders.
 The church would be commandeered as a field hospital.

 Tuyu-Cué was to be the allies' headquarters throughout most of the siege.
-Bizarrely, López's headquarters at Paso Pucú was just two miles away: the closest he and Caxias ever got.
+Bizarrely, López's headquarters at Paso Pucú was just two miles away: the closest he and Caxias got.

 The siege begins to close

 López builds an emergency road through the Chaco

 Realising he was being flanked, and might have his communications cut off, López began to prepare an alternative supply road — and potential escape route — through the Chaco, on the other side of the river.
 The countryside there was very inhospitable, but López had it explored.
 He decided to make a road cutting across the Chaco and rejoining the river Paraguay many miles north, at a place called Monte Lindo.
 Monte Lindo was in the inhabited part of Paraguay north of the Tebicuary River, a tributary of the river Paraguay.

 The nearest place opposite Humaitá where a landing could be made was called Timbó; it was the southern terminus of the road.